 The problem with drains is that you can’t see them.
 Stuck underground, you hope that they’re OK – and very often, the first sign that there’s a drainage problem is that you notice a nasty niff – or that your water isn’t draining at all.
 Or both.

 Every year we are called out to thousands of properties across London, Hertfordshire, and Middlesex to help solve people’s drainage issues.
 When it comes to drainage problems, we’ve seen it all.
 So we decided to compile a list of the top five most common drainage troubles faced by the property owners of the UK, and how you can solve them.

 Rats and other such vermin are common pests that are considered to be a nuisance and are capable of damaging many properties as well as transmitting various diseases to pets and humans.
 Their chewing habits are destructive, and their dirty behaviour can endanger the structure of your buildings.
 However, rats are secretive; they are not visible to humans when populations are low in their environment.
 Therefore, it can be difficult to confirm an infestation.

 Outside drains and gullies serve an important function within a property.
-They are responsible for the disposal of waste and other sewerage from the property to a main sewer.
-But the maintenance of these are often neglected by home owners.
+They are responsible for the disposal of waste and other sewerage from the property to the main sewer.
+But the maintenance of these is often neglected by homeowners.
 The repercussions of this neglect usually show themselves in the form of a blockage or foul smells permeating the area.